What are the Latest Trends in Education?

 If we let go of assumptions just for a moment, what might we learn from those around us?
 Could we create a “gulp” of connection simply by asking the question?

 For a unique perspective on how to give people choice with your questions, check out this 1-minute video snippet from one of Chad’s recent keynotes.

-Will Wise and Chad Littlefield are the founders of We!
+Will Wise and Chad Littlefield are the founders of We and Me!
 They help people create conversations that matter.
 You can learn about their business here & read more about their awesome book Asking Powerful Questions here.

 Best-selling book featuring 150+ fun group games & activities.
 Scan QR codes to access digital content including videos.

 Brand new deck of cards featuring emoji images to help you inspire conversations about emotions, feelings & experiences.